ldsec/lattigo-pets21/README.md

 |  `lattigo-pets21/apps/tpl`             | a Go application that implements the Beaver-triples-generation experiment                                          |

+The `lattigo/v2/dbfv` package is integrated in the official Lattigo repository at [https://github.com/ldsec/lattigo](https://github.com/ldsec/lattigo).
+The `lattigo-pets21/apps` module is in this repository and imports the latest version of the `lattigo/v2/dbfv` package via a Go module dependency.
+This repository includes a `Makefile`, a `Dockerfile` and several scripts that automate building and running our code.

 ## Building

 From a clone of this repository on a machine running Docker, running